sourcegraph/handbook/content/usage.md

    - If the handbook has what you need, you're done!
    - If the handbook is missing what you need or is inaccurate/outdated, ask for help (on Slack, Zoom, etc.) and ensure the handbook is updated.

-Join the #handbook Slack channel to see proposed changes.
+Join the #handbook-updates Slack channel to see proposed changes.

 ## Handbook guidelines